-After following and supporting the production projects of Miss Sunshine and Volster for many years now, it’s an absolute pleasure to finally get my hands on the launch EP from their new vinyl only label that goes by the name Out Of Place.
+After following and supporting the production projects of Insolate and Volster for many years now, it’s an absolute pleasure to finally get my hands on the launch EP from their new vinyl only label that goes by the name Out Of Place.

 A tough and gritty title opener from the Croatian, who can already list Mosca, Ben Sims and DJ Rolando as fans.
 “Nihilist” spins a hypnotic web with some serious attitude.
 A killer combination of a subtle rolling bass line and heavy reverb create a cavernous sound.
 Morphing crackles and deep layers, give it a very rich and club fuelled sound.